 Though it is advantageous to attend a program in forensic science recognized by the Forensic Science Education Programs Accreditation Commission (FEPAC), there are many quality programs that have not been evaluated by FEPAC and still offer solid educational preparation in the field.

 Regardless of whether a degree program is accredited by FEPAC, certification in the area of specialization an aspiring forensics professional plans to pursue is recommended.
-Certification attests to the body of knowledge possessed and area of professional expertise.
+Certification attests to the body of knowledge possessed and the area of professional expertise.
 It also demonstrates a commitment to the field and sets a standard for excellence in practice.